yatharthk2/SPRECHEN/README.md

 <a href="http://lotus.kuee.kyoto-u.ac.jp/WAT/indic-multilingual/index.html"><strong>Dataset</strong></a> , preprocessed and cleaned version can be found
 <a href="https://drive.google.com/drive/folders/1ZezM4OWqsdPhYHQdbgmzaIP2BzDSNaKM?usp=sharing"><strong>here</strong></a>.
-Same goes here too ,Value of some parameters such as HeadCount and Encoder-Decoder iterations where reduced in comparison to original paper considering limited computational power we had at our disposal.
+Same goes here too ,Value of some parameters such as HeadCount and Encoder-Decoder iterations were reduced in comparison to original paper considering limited computational power we had at our disposal.
 Prerained weights for EngToHin can be found
 <a href="https://drive.google.com/drive/folders/1dtSJcRFfTNLR0x4VmKUR32vbRQUZejwg?usp=sharing"><strong>here</strong></a>